Public projects glossary

 A project, which was previously known as a team project, provides a repository for source code.
 A project provides a place where a group of people can plan, track progress, and collaborate on building software solutions.
 A project is defined for an Azure DevOps Services organization or within a TFS project collection.
 You can use it to focus on those objects defined within the project.
 To learn more, see About projects and scaling your organization.

 A project created within an Azure DevOps Services organization that is visible to the whole world.
 Everyone in the world can discover them and perform limited operations.
+You can use the Azure DevOps CLI to discover a list of projects.
 Administrators can control who gets to fully contribute.
 Administrators can switch a project from private to public, and vice-versa, as described in Change the project visibility.

 An authenticated user of a project who is not a member of the project.

 An authenticated user of a project who was granted Stakeholder access.
 An unlimited number of users can be granted membership as Stakeholders for free.
 Stakeholders can add and modify work items, approve releases, view dashboards and wikis.
 Learn more: Access levels, Stakeholder access.

 A team corresponds to a selected set of project members.
 With teams, organizations can subcategorize work to better focus on all the work they track within a project.
 Each team gets access to a suite of Agile tools.
 Teams can use these tools to work autonomously and collaborate with other teams across the enterprise.
 Each team can configure and customize each tool to meet their work requirements.
 To learn more, see About teams and Agile tools.

 Widgets display information and charts on dashboards.
 Many of them can be configured.
 Many widgets display information available from one or more data stores or charts created by the system.
 To learn more, see Widget catalog.